 Q: Will Temporal replace Moment.js and date-fns?
 A: For new code, yes.
 Moment.js is already in maintenance-only mode.
 Once Temporal achieves full browser coverage (likely when Safari ships), there’s no remaining justification for adding a date library for standard use cases.
 Temporal provides timezone arithmetic, immutability, calendar support, and nanosecond precision natively.

 Q: What TC39 stage is Temporal at?
-A: Stage 4 — the final stage, meaning the proposal is complete and merged into the ECMAScript specification.
-Chrome 144 (January 2026) and Firefox 139 (May 2025) have shipped native implementations.
+A: Stage 4, the final stage, reached on March 11, 2026, which means the proposal is complete and merged into the ECMAScript specification (it ships as part of ES2026) [Updated June 2026].
+Chrome 144 (January 2026) and Firefox 139 (May 2025) had already shipped native implementations ahead of the formal vote.